19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [7/2003]

+(3) Where the person who is to be isolated under subsection (1) or (2) is a minor, the Director may order the parent or guardian of the minor —

+(a) to take the minor, within the time specified in the order, to the place in which he is to be isolated; or

+(b) to ensure that the minor remains in isolation in his own dwelling place,

+for such period of time and subject to such conditions as may be specified by the Director.

+[10/2008 wef 10/06/2008]

-(3) If any person against whom an order under subsection (1) or (2) is made —
+(4) Any person against whom an order under subsection (1) or (2) is made shall be guilty of an offence if he —

-(a) fails to proceed to the place in which he is to be isolated within the time specified in the order;
+(a) fails, without reasonable excuse, to proceed to the place in which he is to be isolated within the time specified in the order;

 (b) without the permission of the Director, leaves or attempts to leave the place in which he is being isolated; or

-(c) fails to comply with any condition to which the person is subject,
+(c) fails, without reasonable excuse, to comply with any condition to which he is subject.

-that person shall be guilty of an offence.

-[7/2003]
+[10/2008 wef 10/06/2008]

+(5) Any person, being the parent or guardian of a minor, who fails, without reasonable excuse, to comply with an order of the Director under subsection (3) shall be guilty of an offence.

+[10/2008 wef 10/06/2008]

 ### Surveillance